kiet13/structure-inpainting/README.md

 ```bash
 python train.py --model 1 --checkpoints ./checkpoints/places2
 ```

-Convergence of the model differs from dataset to dataset.
-For example Places2 dataset converges in one of two epochs, while smaller datasets like CelebA require almost 40 epochs to converge.
-You can set the number of training iterations by changing `MAX_ITERS` value in the configuration file.

 ### 2) Testing
 To test the model, create a `config.yaml` file similar to the [example config file](config.yml.example) and copy it under your checkpoints directory.
 Read the [configuration](#model-configuration) guide for more information on model configuration.